neronim1141/sonolake_task_angular/README.md

 - Clicking on a page button should change currently visible page to the one selected.
 - Previous and Next buttons are present and working.
 Previous button should be disabled when the first page is selected.
 Next button should be disabled when the last page is selected.

-### Searching | DONE
+### Searching

 As a user I want to filter results by using the search box above the data grid.

 - Searching should use the [full-text search api endpoint](https://github.com/typicode/json-server#full-text-search).
 - When there are no results matching the current query a "No Results Found" message is shown.
-- Search requests to API are debounced by 200 ms.
+- Search requests to API are debounced by 200 ms. //debunce are on search field
 - A regular list of items is shown when the search query input is empty.

 ### New entity form

 As a user I want to be able to add new characters by using a new form.

-- A new Add Character route should be added. | DONE
+- A new Add Character route should be added.
-- Clicking on Add Character button on the List View should navigate to the new route. | DONE
+- Clicking on Add Character button on the List View should navigate to the new route.
 - Form should consist of the following form fields:
-  - Name - text input, required | DONE
+  - Name - text input, required
-  - Species - select input, required, options from [/species](http://localhost:3000/species) api | DONE
+  - Species - select input, required, options from [/species](http://localhost:3000/species) api
-  - Gender - radio input, required | DONE
+  - Gender - radio input, required
     - value: male, label: Male
     - value: female, label: Female
-    - value: n/a, label: n/a | DONE
+    - value: n/a, label: n/a
-  - Homeworld - text input, optional | DONE
+  - Homeworld - text input, optional
 - Required form fields should be marked by a blue \* next to their label.
-- Relevant error messages should be displayed for form controls with validation errors: | DONE
+- Relevant error messages should be displayed for form controls with validation errors:
-  - required - This field is required. | DONE
+  - required - This field is required.
 - Invalid form fields should be styled using `.is-invalid` [bootstrap css class](https://getbootstrap.com/docs/4.1/components/forms/#server-side).
 A field should be styled as invalid only if it is invald and form field has been touched or user has tried to submit an invalid form.
-Similiar logic should be applied to the visibility of error messages - an error message should be displayed only if a form field is styled as invalid.| DONE
+Similiar logic should be applied to the visibility of error messages - an error message should be displayed only if a form field is styled as invalid.
 - Add Character form submit button should only be disabled when the request creating a new item is in progress.
-- If a user tries to submit the form but the form is invalid, the top-most invalid form field should get focused.| DONE
+- If a user tries to submit the form but the form is invalid, the top-most invalid form field should get focused.
 - Submitting a valid form should send a POST request to ([http://localhost:3000/characters](http://localhost:3000/characters)).
 - Successfully creating a new item should navigate the user to the main list view.